-Students who have successfully completed an undergraduate degree in Communication Sciences and Disorders with a GPA of 3.0 are eligible to apply for our graduate program.
+Students who have successfully completed an undergraduate degree in Communication Sciences and Disorders (including a course in Speech Science) with a GPA of 3.0 are eligible to apply for our graduate program.
 Students with a Bachelor’s degree in a different field should see “What if I don’t have a CSD major?” below.

 Before entering the program, all students must have completed a course in each of the following areas.
 These are usually taken as part of the undergraduate general education requirements.
 On a case-by-case basis, it may be possible to take one of these courses while enrolled in the graduate program.
 For more information about ASHA certification standards for these content areas, see Standard IV-A.